casperjs/casperjs/README.md

 Try to find someone to address your specific problem and [post a reward at bountysource](https://www.bountysource.com).

-If need to have a known issue resolved and don't have the time or skills to do it on your own, you could [post a reward for any open issue directly](https://www.bountysource.com/teams/casperjs/issues).
+If you need to have a known issue resolved and don't have the time or skills to do it on your own, you could [post a reward for any open issue directly](https://www.bountysource.com/teams/casperjs/issues).

 ## Contributing